Euphorbia trigona is a popular plant that is widely cultivated as an ornamental, hedge, and potted plant in tropical and subtropical regions.

 Description

 Euphorbia trigona is a succulent shrub or small tree with upright stems branching from above the base.
 It can grow up to 10 feet (3 m) tall.
 The stems are 4-angled to nearly cylindrical, while the branches are distinctly 3-angled, ascending, and appressed to the stem.
-The stem and branches are dark green and mottled in the center with whitish or light green, V-shaped patterns.
-The paired spines are up to 0.15 inches (0.4 cm) long and produced on spine shields about 0.4 inches (1 cm) apart along the stem ridges.
-The leaves are green and obovate, growing between the two spines on each ridge, and can reach up to 1.2 inches (3 cm) in length and 0.4 inches (1 cm) in width.
-Even though they are deciduous, they are persistent for some time and often present.
+The stem and branches are dark green, mottled in the center, with whitish or light green, V-shaped patterns.
+The paired spines can reach a length of 0.15 inches (0.4 cm) and are produced on spine shields about 0.4 inches (1 cm) apart along the stem ridges.
+The leaves are green and obovate, growing between the two spines on each ridge, and can measure up to 1.2 inches (3 cm) long and 0.4 inches (1 cm) wide.
+Even though they are deciduous, the leaves persist for some time and are often present.

-This species is not known to flower and is possibly a natural hybrid.
+This plant is not known to flower and is possibly a natural hybrid.

 How to Grow and Care for Euphorbia trigona

-Light: Providing your Euphorbia trigona with plenty of sunlight is important for optimal growth.
+Light: Providing your Euphorbia trigona with ample sunlight is crucial for optimal growth.
 Place it near a sunny window or move it to your balcony or garden during the warmer months, gradually increasing sun exposure to avoid sunburn.

 Temperature: While high summer temperatures are not a problem, low winter temperatures can damage or kill your plant.
-Euphorbia trigona grows best in USDA Plant Hardiness Zones 10a to 11b, with average minimum winter temperatures ranging from 30 to 50 °F (-1.1 to 10 °C).
+Euphorbia trigona grows best in USDA Plant Hardiness Zones 10a to 11b, with average minimum winter temperatures ranging from 30°F to 50°F (-1.1°C to 10°C).

-Watering: From spring to fall, water the plant when the soil's top inch (2.5 cm) feels dry.
+Watering: From spring to fall, water the plant when the top inch (2.5 cm) of the soil feels dry.
 Reduce watering in winter and give it just enough water to prevent wilting.
-In the warm season, the evening is the best time of the day for watering.
+In the warm season, the evening is the best time to water.

 Repotting: Although your Euphorbia trigona does not need to be repotted often, it will benefit from repotting when it outgrows its pot.
 The repotting is best done in early spring at the beginning of the growing season.
 Wear gloves, protective clothing, and appropriate eye protection when handling this plant.

-Propagation: Propagating this plant through stem cuttings during the growing season is a straightforward process.
+Propagation: Propagating this plant by stem cuttings during the growing season is straightforward.

 Learn more at How to Grow and Care for Euphorbia.